GabeScott/standard-works-vault/General Conference/1978 October - Profiles of Faith.md

 Who can help but be uplifted and inspired just to worship in this historic tabernacle and to listen to this glorious choir?

-It has been said that “when Evan Stephens was conductor of the Tabernacle Choir, he was thrilled on one occasion by a sermon delivered by the late President Joseph F. Smith on the subject, [of “The Faith of Latter-day Saint Youth.”]
-At the close of the service Professor Stephens strolled alone up City Creek Canyon [to the north], pondering the inspired words of the President.
-Suddenly [the inspiration of heaven] came upon him and seated upon a rock which was standing firm under the pressure of the rushing water, he wrote with a pencil” these words:
+It has been said that “when Evan Stephens was conductor of the Tabernacle Choir, he was thrilled on one occasion by a sermon delivered by the late President Joseph F. Smith on the subject, \[of “The Faith of Latter-day Saint Youth.”\] At the close of the service Professor Stephens strolled alone up City Creek Canyon \[to the north\], pondering the inspired words of the President.
+Suddenly \[the inspiration of heaven\] came upon him and seated upon a rock which was standing firm under the pressure of the rushing water, he wrote with a pencil” these words:

-Shall the youth of Zion falter
+>Shall the youth of Zion falter

-In defending truth and right?
+>In defending truth and right?

-While the enemy assaileth,
+>While the enemy assaileth,

-Shall [they] shrink or shun the fight?
+>Shall \[they\] shrink or shun the fight?

-No!
+>No!
+>

-True to the faith that [their] parents have cherished,
+>True to the faith that \[their\] parents have cherished,

-True to the truth for which martyrs have perished,
+>True to the truth for which martyrs have perished,

-To God’s command, Soul, heart, and hand,
+>To God’s command, Soul, heart, and hand,

-Faithful and true [they] will ever stand.
+>Faithful and true \[they\] will ever stand.

-(Hymns, no. 157; J. Spencer Cornwall, Stories of Our Mormon Hymns, Salt Lake City: Deseret Book, 1963, p.
-173.)
+>

 In that early day, I am confident that youth were faced with difficult challenges to meet and vexing problems to solve.
 Youth is not a time of ease nor of freedom from perplexing questions.
 It wasn’t then, and it surely isn’t today.
 In fact, as time passes it seems that the difficulties of youth increase in size and scope.
 Temptation continues to loom large on life’s horizon.
 Accounts of violence, theft, drug abuse, and pornography blare forth from the television screen and peer constantly from most daily newspapers.
 Such examples blur our vision and fault our thinking.
 Soon assumptions become generally accepted opinions, and all youth everywhere are categorized as “not so good as yesteryear,” or “the worst generation yet.”
 How wrong are such opinions!
 How incorrect are such statements!